 - a study on translating health research into policy which has helped inform a Western Cape Health Department project in collaboration with the School of Public Health and Family Medicine.

 We also paid homage to the legacies of the late Dean of the Health Sciences Faculty, Prof. Bongani Mayosi, in contributing to a better understanding of rheumatic fever and rheumatic heart disease, which are known to affect especially children and youth living in conditions of poverty.
 And, our 'in the spotlight' feature focused on the UCT Knowledge Co-op for its contributions to engaged scholarship targeted to student research.

 Read the August/September 2018 newsletter

-The theme for this issue is inequality, and we report on some of the excellent work done in this sphere by our PII affiliates at UCT, in particular:
+The theme for this issue was inequality, and we reported on some of the excellent work done in this sphere by our PII affiliates at UCT, in particular:

 - Involvement in the high-level international processes of the SDGs, and climate change, respectively;

 - The regional establishment of the African Centre for Inequality Research;

 - National policy processes for universal health care, and low carbon emissions; and

 - Several knowledge exchanges on inequality, including the labour market, employment and youth; and on income and wealth inequality.